-- Add or remove them by using Add or Remove, click a cell in each server column, and then select or enter the IP address.
-For a communication route to which some servers are not connected, leave the cells for the unconnected servers blank. - For a communication route used for heartbeat transmission (interconnect), click a cell in the Type column, and then select Kernel Mode.
-When using only for the data mirroring communication of the mirror disk resource or the hybrid disk resource and not using for the heartbeat, select Mirror Communication Only. - At least one communication route must be specified for the interconnect.
-Specify as many communication routes for the interconnect as possible. - If multiple interconnects are set up, the communication route for which the Priority column contains the smallest number is used preferentially for internal communication between the servers in the cluster.
-To change the priority, change the order of communication routes by selecting arrows. - 3.
+- 1. Add or remove them by using Add or Remove, click a cell in each server column, and then select or enter the IP address.
+For a communication route to which some servers are not connected, leave the cells for the unconnected servers blank. - 2.
+For a communication route used for heartbeat transmission (interconnect), click a cell in the Type column, and then select Kernel Mode.
+When using only for the data mirroring communication of the mirror disk resource or the hybrid disk resource and not using for the heartbeat, select Mirror Communication Only.

+At least one communication route must be specified for the interconnect.
+Specify as many communication routes for the interconnect as possible.

+If multiple interconnects are set up, the communication route for which the Priority column contains the smallest number is used preferentially for internal communication between the servers in the cluster.
+To change the priority, change the order of communication routes by selecting arrows.

+- 3. When using BMC heartbeat, click a cell in the Type column and then select BMC.
+Then, click the corresponding cell in the server name cell, and enter the IP address of BMC.
+For a server that does not use BMC heartbeat, leave the cell in the server name column blank. - 4.
 When using Witness heartbeat, click a cell in the Type column, and select Witness.
 Next, click Properties, and enter the address of Witness server for Target Host.
 Then enter the port number for Service Port.
-For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 4.
+For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 5.
 For a communication route used for data mirroring communication for mirror disk resources (mirror disk connect), click a cell in the MDC column, and then select the mirror disk connect name (mdc1 to mdc16) assigned to the communication route.
-Select Not Used for communication routes not used for data mirroring communication. - 5.
+Select Not Used for communication routes not used for data mirroring communication. - 6.
 Click Next.